AndyDeany/pygame-template/PROPOSALS.md

 * Add `pygametemplate.additional` module with `DebugConsole` class.

-* Change `helper.Helper` to be a module instead of a class.

-* Move methods of `Game` which don't affect its state to a module so that game doesn't need to be passed around?
-Like file loading maybe.

 * `Image` class with `Image.display(pygame.Surface())` method,
 along with loading and unloading from RAM.